Hello, world. I’m Annie.

 And I won.
 It took a lot of hard work.
 At one time I worked four jobs just to make ends meet but I survived.
 This backwards hillbilly with barely a high-school education defeated the odds.
 I not only managed to build a writing business, I figured out how to attain a permanent financial freedom that allowed me to completely retire from working at a public job.

 My youngest is grown now.
 After getting injured in the Navy she returned home,started college, and got married.
 While savoring these last days before she finally moves out, I am actively enjoying my retirement.
 I find it hard to believe that I figured out how to achieve financial freedom–a feat everyone around me claimed was impossible.

 If you want to tell me to go jump off a bridge here’s how you can do it.
 If you want to reach out and say hi or you have a suggestion that’s even better.
 I prefer that to the “go jump off a bridge” any day.

 Remember: You can do anything that you set your mind to.

 It is hypocritical to run a website about buying and living on less while begging your readers to buy your crap so I refuse to do it.
 That said, I live on the money I receive from book sales, so if you can find it in your heart to pitch in I would be immensely grateful.

-I’ve written a lot of strange little books sharing my odd view of life in hopes of helping others.
+I’ve written a lot of books sharing my odd view of life in hopes of helping others.
 My most notorious book is titled The Shoestring Girl: How I Live on Practically Nothing and You Can Too, but The Minimalist Cleaning Method is pretty popular as well.
-You can find them all at the following places:
+You can find them at the following places: